-Nordic Walking is the perfect workout for both mums-to-be and new mums with their babies.
+Nordic Walking is the perfect workout for both mums-to-be and new mums with their babies – dads are very welcome too!
 This gentle form of exercise burns twice as many calories as ordinary walking, and is ideal before, during and after pregnancy.
 It is low impact and gentle on joints, great for strengthening & toning the abdominals, and fantastic for improving and maintaining your cardiovascular fitness.
 And to top it all of, it’s sociable and fun, too!

 There is no need to book a babysitter either – you can take your baby with you in a baby sling or carrier!
 You will both get plenty of fresh air and while you get a good workout, your baby will love the rhythm of walking and sleep soundly throughout!

 What are the benefits?

 - Strengthens and tones the abdominals & the whole body

 - Helps improve & maintain cardiovascular fitness levels

 - Low impact & gentle on lower body joints